Incident Response Essay · Published in GRC Outlook

 Most organizations still operate in what I call Incident Response 1.0 — the firefighting era.
 It's highly reactive, overly manual, and often driven by compliance pressure rather than business continuity strategy.
 IR became a document we write for the auditor, not a capability we prove to the board.

 This model is failing under modern pressure.
 Alert volume is overwhelming, environments are hybrid, identity is the new perimeter, and attackers are faster.
-A purely reactive posture forces improvisation at 3 AM — and improvised response doesn't scale, can't be measured, and doesn't satisfy underwriters.
+A purely reactive posture forces improvisation at 3 AM, and improvised response is exactly what underwriters ask about and can't verify.

 The core issue is conceptual.
 Security tries to prevent the breach.
 Resilience assumes the breach will happen and ensures the business survives it.
 When ransomware hits or a cloud provider fails, the question isn't "did we prevent it?" but "can we continue operating?"